- The Bank of New York Mellon, Australia Branch (ARBN 084 066 419)

-We may collect personal information such as your name, address, phone number or any other information that may be required for identification purposes.
+We may collect personal information such as your name, address, phone number or any other information that may be required for identification purposes or for client relationship management purpose.
 We may also collect other information such as details of a loan or security that you have provided to us when we act as the trustee for a lending program.

 From time to time, we may also collect personal information about individuals such as company directors or guarantors whom we may deal with.
 There may be other circumstances where we may collect personal information from contractors who are contracted to perform services for us or persons who apply for employment with us.
-The information that we collect may include contact details, educational qualifications and information about your past work history.
+The information that we collect may, in addition to information listed above, include contact details, educational qualifications and information about your past work history.

 When we collect personal information from you as required by law, we will use such steps as are reasonable in the circumstances to advise you of this.
 BNY Mellon only collects personal information by lawful and fair means.

-Where we act as a custodian or trustee in relation to a lending program, then we may also collect and hold credit information or credit eligibility information in relation to you.
+Where we act as a custodian or trustee, we may also collect and hold credit information or credit eligibility information in relation to you.

 2. How personal information is collected and held

 BNY Mellon collects your personal information in a number of ways including:

 - directly from you, such as when you provide the information by phone, email or in an application form for a job vacancy at BNY Mellon or when you deal with us as a key contact or employee of a wholesale client;